marsbard/grua/README.md

   after:
     - base
 ```
-This will ensure that the 'dependent' image is not built until after the 'base' image has been.
+This will ensure that the `dependent` image is not built until after the `base` image has been.

 By default `run` is `true` so you only need to specify it when you don't want the image to be
 run as a container, e.g.: